Pirate FlagPirates and PrivateersPirate Flag

 Plunder

-By Pat Croce and Adam Slutsky
+by Pat Croce and Adam Slutsky

-Turner, 2015, pbk ISBN 978-1-63023-894-7, $16.95
+Turner, 2015, ISBN 978-1-63023-894-7, US $16.95

 On his sixteenth birthday, Charlie has his life turned upside down.
 He lives in Bristol, England, while learning to be a tanner.
-It’s a good trade, but backbreaking and smelly work, and the future doesn’t promise to be anything but the same.
+It’s a good trade but backbreaking and smelly work, and the future doesn’t promise to be anything but the same.
 The one saving grace, as far as he can see, is that he’s street smart and has learned some fighting techniques from the tanner.
-In spite of his drunken father, he and his mother survive one day at a time.
+Despite his drunken father, he and his mother survive one day at a time.
 On this night, Charlie is old enough to defend himself and protect his mother from his father’s abusiveness, which earns him his father’s ire.
 It also results in some startling revelations.

-The man he thought was his father is actually his stepfather.
-Although his mother has longed to tell Charlie the truth, a sacred promise forbade her from doing so until he turns sixteen.
+The man he thinks is his father is actually his stepfather.
+Although his mother has longed to tell Charlie the truth, a sacred promise forbids her from doing so until he turns sixteen.
 His true name is Charlie Drake and his real father left him a sea chest filled with a dagger, an amulet, coins from around the world, clothing, a journal, and a triple-locked box requiring special keys to unlock it.
 Two questions remain unanswered.
 Who is Jeffrey Drake and where is he now?
 To find the answers, his mother sends him to a seedy pub occupied by two brutes who demand proof that Charlie is who he says he is.
-They deliver two further pieces of information – the name of a ship and a key – but they will reveal nothing more.
+They deliver two further pieces of information – the name of a ship and a key – but they reveal nothing more.

 On his way home, Charlie overhears his stepfather plotting with another man to kill him and his mother.
 Even though he promised he wouldn’t harm his stepfather, a fight ensues and when it ends, Charlie fears he’s slain the man.
 The only option left is to run, and so he heads for the ship which sails on the tide.
 First, he has to get the captain and his quartermaster to sign him on as a member of a crew.
 After all, he doesn’t know a thing about ships or sailing.
 He does find a way, but in the process earns himself several enemies.
 It will require quick thinking, ingenuity, and determination for Charlie to survive this privateering voyage to the Caribbean.
 Little does he realize this journey is but the first step in learning about his father.